Dddarknight/stripe-app/README.md

 >>> from django.core.management.utils import get_random_secret_key
 >>> get_random_secret_key()
 ```
-To get keys fot Stripe, you have to create an account.
+To get keys for Stripe, you have to create an account (this app provides the oppotunity to work with 2 pairs of keys for USD and for another currency).
 Follow the [link](https://dashboard.stripe.com/login).
 Then add secret keys to .env file.

 While development you can put your localhost to HOST variable.